Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Methods

 \subsubsection{\textbf{E-Commerce Hosting Platforms}}

 For each website, we checked whether it was hosted on an e-commerce platform and, if so, identified the platform provider.
-To this end, we used the \quotes{Wappalyzer-Technology profiler} Google Chrome browser extension ~\cite{webalyzer25,webalyzer25_2}, which maintains fingerprints for web technologies and is updated every few weeks\footnote{In a private email communication with the tool's developer, Elbert Alias~\cite{alias26}.}.
-We visited each website, ensured that the homepage loaded, and recorded the hosting platform reported by the extension, if any, then exported the identified technologies (see~\autoref{fig:website_wappalyzer} in~\autorefappendix{app:method_ext} for illustration).
+To this end, we used the~\quotes{Wappalyzer-Technology profiler} Google Chrome browser extension~\cite{webalyzer25,webalyzer25_2}, which maintains fingerprints for web technologies that the extension matches against, such as HTML, response headers, cookies, etc., and is updated every few weeks\footnote{In a private email communication with the tool's developer, Elbert Alias~\cite{alias26}.}.
+We visited each website, ensured that the homepage loaded, and recorded the hosting platform reported by the extension, if any, and then exported the identified technologies.
 We performed this process twice to confirm the results.
 We then divided the e-commerce hosting platforms into three categories: local, non-local, and no-hosting.
 The local category comprises e-commerce hosting platforms based in Saudi Arabia (namely, Zid~\cite{zid25} and Salla~\cite{salla25}), the non-local category comprises those based outside Saudi Arabia, and the no-hosting category comprises websites that did not indicate use of an e-commerce hosting platform.
 To determine the country of origin of the e-commerce hosting platform, we conducted a manual Google search and examined the hosting provider's websites and information pages, such as Wikipedia.
 See~\autoref{tab:hosting_srvs} in~\autorefappendix{app:method_ext} for the identified platforms along with their country of origin.